lux4rd0/weatherflow-dashboards-aio/README.md

 ## Notice

 Like all projects - this is always in a flux state based on trying out new things and seeing what works and what doesn't work.
-It started as a fun exercise to visualize "what's possible" and I'm experimenting with different collectors and backends.
+It started as a fun exercise to visualize "what's possible," and I'm experimenting with different collectors and backends.
 Please expect breaking changes along the way.

 ## Using